nathanlobo/testing101/README.md

 >
 > *"Extracting metrics from 50-page PDFs.
 Cross-referencing page numbers.
 Formatting tables.
 It's brutal.
 What if we could do it in 5 seconds?"*
 >
-> *"Meet the McLaren CreditMemo Agent—built with the same philosophy as a McLaren Formula 1 car: SPEED."*
+> *"Meet The Matrix Prime—powerful, precise, and ready to scale financial analysis.
+SPEED."*

 **[OPEN THE APP ON SCREEN]**